Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method.md

 I misunderstood the numerical stabilization of this orcale and discovered the following orcale and algorithm.

+#### WARNING: These theoretical algorithms below include a moonshot and so might be more wrong or numerically unstable than other results I have in this repository.

 # The Dog Method: A simple HyperBall Method

 ### Distance Orcale for convex set K and precision epsilon: